Gprad-Work/Gprad-Work/README.md

 ## ⚙️ DevOps & Automation

-My focus lies in **security automation** and **CI/CD integration**, bringing bots and AI into development workflows to enhance assurance without slowing delivery.
+My focus lies in bringing security into development workflows to enhance assurance without slowing delivery.
 - Built and maintained **security scanning pipelines** using **GitHub Actions** and **CircleCI**.
 - Created **bots for automated commit signing** and branch protection enforcement.
 - Introduced **AI-assisted validation and review systems**, pairing automation with human approval for high-value changes.
 - Contributed to **infrastructure and configuration testing**, improving consistency and compliance coverage.
+- Created an e2e **detection engineering** pipeline.

 ---

 ## 📊 Data Engineering

-Experience in **security telemetry** and **data ingestion** workflows — particularly in operationalizing event streams for security visibility.
+Limited but growing experience in **security telemetry** and **data ingestion** workflows — particularly in operationalizing security event streams.
 - Worked with **telemetry data** for event correlation and monitoring.
 - Focused on **data integrity**, **access control**, and **security compliance** across analytics pipelines.